JoshPennPierson/Batch-FLP-to-MP3/README.md

 * If you have AutoHotkey installed, you can just run the .ahk file, otherwise, you'll need to run the .exe file.
 * FLP files can be anywhere within the folder that you choose, even many folders down.
 * MP3s will be exported to each FLP project's folder.
+* <b>It is important that you put the mouse in the upper right corner of your screen (or anywhere that will not change the FL Studio dialogue box).
+You also cannot be doing anything else while exporting, so it is a good thing to do while you are away from the computer or sleeping.</b>

 Bugs: